AdobeDocs/stock-api-docs/src/pages/faq/stock-api-business-faq.md

 ### How I can get access to unwatermarked previews medium or high resolution size?

 This requires an Adobe Stock Enterprise contract.
-Please [contact the Stock for Enterprise team](https://stockenterprise.adobe.com/) to learn more.
+Please contact your Adobe account representative or [request a callback](https://www.adobe.com/creativecloud/business/enterprise.html#creativecloud-rfi) to learn more.

 <a id="i-am-using-fotolia-api-how-can-i-migrate-to-adobe-stock"></a>